Suyash-Dhakal/Learning-Journal/LLM/vectordbScaling.md

    - You send 1000 queries in a batch, and the database processes all queries simultaneously.
    - Total comparisons = N (number of vectors in the database) for each batch, but since the queries are processed together, the overall time is reduced.

+### Conclusion
+Both **Indexing and Partitioning** and **Batch Querying** are essential techniques to scale vector databases effectively.
+Indexing improves the speed of similarity searches by organizing the data efficiently, while partitioning ensures that large datasets can be managed and queried more easily.
+Batch querying further enhances scalability by enabling multiple queries to be processed together, reducing overhead and improving system throughput.

+These are just two of many techniques used to optimize vector databases.
+There are several other strategies, such as **Vector Quantization**, **Approximate Nearest Neighbor Search (ANN)**, and **Caching**, that can further improve performance and scalability depending on the specific use case and system requirements.